usubalang/usuba/_posts/2020-08-16-future-work.md

 <img style="height:auto;width:auto;max-width:100%" src="{{ site.baseurl }}/assets/images/blog/rectangle-std-inter.png">
 </p>

-In essence, this technique is similar to hslicing in its data layout, but similar to vslicing in the instructions it offers.
-Bits of the input are split along the horizontal direction of the registers, but the lack of vector instructions on general purpose registers prevents the use of `Shuffle`s, and requires using standard vsliced instructions, except for arithmetic instructions.
-We leave for future work the investigation of how this mode of slicing could be incorporated within Usuba.
+In essence, this technique relies on a data-layout inspired by hslicing (bits of the input are split along the horizontal direction of the registers), while offering access to a limit set of vslice
+instructions: bitwise instructions and shifts/rotates can be used, but arithmetic instructions cannot.
+We leave for future work the investigation of how this mode of slicing could be incorporated within Usuba in order to increase performance when vector extensions are not available.